AliHMIMS/awx-deploy/README.md

 ## Commands

-- **Search Templates** — Server-side paginated, filterable list of job templates.
-Launch a selected template directly, or launch it with custom extra variables.
+- **Search Templates** — Server-side paginated, filterable list of workflows and job templates.
+Launch a selected template directly, launch it with custom extra variables (survey-aware), or view a workflow's stages.
 - **Running Jobs** — Live view of currently running jobs (pending / waiting / running), auto-refreshing every few seconds.
 Open a job's output in AWX or cancel it.
+- **Workflow History** — Workflow templates run in the last 7 days, grouped by template, with per-workflow and per-stage timing stats, success rates, and usage breakdowns.

 ## Setup